vprashant3/taco-cloud/src/main/java/com/cleancode/Clean_Code_Notes.md

         - Timely - tests should be written before production code.
     - If the tests rot, the code will rot too.
 Keep the tests updated.

+### Classes
+    - Class Organization
+        - public static constants
+        - private satic variables
+        - private variables
+        - public methods
+        - private utilites
+    - Keep things encapsulated
+    - Classes shold be small
+    - Classes should have one responsibility and one reason to change
+    -